 Notice that these representations (and the notion of left and right children) are enhancements of an ordinary graph: if we change the shape of the graph (without cutting arcs, adding nodes, etc.), then we should be looking at the same graph.
 But for a binary tree with right and left children, reflecting the graph would change the meaning (and the representation).

 Trees are also different from graphs in that there is a special node - the root node.

-4 Tree Traversal Algorithms We'll look at three tree traversal algorithms, which are defined recursively - ah, recursion! - as follows (see p.
-514): $$\begin{array}{c|cccc} preorder & root & left & right \\ inorder & left & root & right \\ postorder & left & right & root \end{array}$$
+4 Tree Traversal Algorithms

+We'll look at three tree traversal algorithms, which are defined recursively - ah, recursion! - as follows (see p.
+514):

+'''

+preorder root left right

+inorder left root right

+postorder left right root

+'''

-Check out the animation showing how a tree is traversed by the three algorithms, at http://www.nku.edu/~longa/classes/mat385_resources/docs/traversal.htm
+Check out this animation showing how a tree is traversed by the three algorithms.

 It is clear from this animation how one handles non-binary tree traversal for pre- and postorder; for inorder, our book's algorithm would do "left, root, right, righter, ..., rightest"!

 Note the nice definitions of these traversal algorithms based on the recursive definition of a tree.
 For example, our author's definition of algorithm preorder: